grafana/agent/docs/sources/flow/tutorials/filtering-metrics.md

 The `runt.sh` script does:

-1. Downloads the configs necessary for Mimir, Grafana and Grafana Agent.
+1. Downloads the configurations necessary for Mimir, Grafana and Grafana Agent.
 1. Downloads the docker image for Grafana Agent explicitly.
 1. Runs the docker-compose up command to bring all the services up.